 In Seattle’s latest update to its energy code, bans were levied on fossil fuel and electric resistance heating systems in commercial buildings and three-plus-story multifamily residences.
 One exception to that ban was for district heating systems that can and do burn carbon fuels in Seattle.
 District heating is a subset of district energy, which according to the United States Energy Information Administration involves systems that have a central plant or plants that produce steam, hot water, or chilled water that is then pumped through a network of insulated pipes to provide space heating, cooling, or hot water for nearby buildings.
 More than 660 district exist in the United States.

 One of these systems is operated by Enwave Seattle (formerly Seattle Steam Company), which has been has been heating buildings in the downtown area and First Hill since the 1890s with piped steam that is generated from centralized boilers.
 The district heating company has used coal, oil, biomass, natural gas, and electricity to power its boilers.
-Today, the company burns wood chips and natural gas to provide heat and hot water to around 200 buildings.
+Today, the company burns natural gas to provide heat and hot water to around 200 buildings.
 Another similar system exists at the University of Washington that operates a central power plant of five natural gas boilers that supply steam heat, chilled water air condition, compressed air, and emergency power to all the buildings on the main campus and medical center.

 While many district energy systems currently burn fossil fuels, they do operate with high energy efficiency at economies of scale.
 Most of this advantage manifests in being able to aggregate the varied heating and cooling loads of multiple nearby buildings into a more steady and predictable combined load, which is generally more efficient than an inefficient need to ramp up and down heating and cooling systems of individual buildings.
 The distribution system of a district energy system also has the effect of energy storage, which smooths out energy generation of the central plant and allows the central plant to operate at high load factors.
 This operation results in higher levels of efficiency by reducing the need for excess peak heating or cooling capacity.
 The large scales also allows for cost efficient operation of high efficiency technologies and equipment like condensing economizers that wouldn’t be feasible for the smaller heating systems of individual buildings.